Magnetized tori with magnetic polarization around Kerr black holes: Variable angular momentum discs: Introduction

-The shape and extension of accretion discs are determined by their angular momentum distribution and the pressure gradients.
-Models with a Keplerian angular momentum distribution are infinitely thin and have infinite extension, while discs with non-Keplerian profiles have finite thickness and their radial extent depends on the specific angular momentum distribution.
-In particular, it is believed that geometrically thick discs (or tori) are present in active galactic nuclei and quasars, micro-quasars, X-ray binaries, and in systems leading to GRBs, either through black-hole-forming, collapsing massive stars or via mergers of compact binaries comprising at least one neutron star~\citep{Rees:1982,Begelman:1984,Andrew:1999,Abramowicz:2013,Just:2015}.
-Thick discs, which are the accretion model we adopt in this paper, have been used in diverse astrophysical contexts such as e.g.~the central engine of short GRBs and kilonovae~\citep{Troja:2010,Berger:2014,Metzger:2017}, in semi-analytic studies of super-Eddington accretion \citep{jiang2019super}, or in calculations of low-amplitude quasi-periodic oscillations in X-ray binaries~\citep{Zanotti:2005,Blaes:2006,Montero:2007,Ingram:2019}.
-Magnetised thick discs have also been used to compute images of SgrA* and to fit its millimetre and radio spectrum~\citep{Vincent:2015}.
+The shape and extension of accretion disks are determined by their angular momentum distribution and the pressure gradients.
+In particular, it is believed that geometrically thick disks (or tori) are present in active galactic nuclei and quasars, micro-quasars, X-ray binaries, and in systems leading to GRBs, either through black-hole-forming, collapsing massive stars or via mergers of compact binaries comprising at least one neutron star~\citep{Rees:1982,Begelman:1984,Andrew:1999,Abramowicz:2013,Just:2015}.
+Thick disks, which are the accretion model we adopt in this paper, have been used in diverse astrophysical contexts such as e.g.~the central engine of short GRBs and kilonovae~\citep{Troja:2010,Berger:2014,Metzger:2017}, in semi-analytic studies of super-Eddington accretion \citep{jiang2019super}, or in calculations of low-amplitude quasi-periodic oscillations in X-ray binaries~\citep{Zanotti:2005,Blaes:2006,Montero:2007,Ingram:2019, Rezzolla:2013, deAvellar:2017}.
+Magnetized thick disks have also been used to compute images of SgrA* and to fit its millimetre and radio spectrum~\citep{Vincent:2015}.
+Within the geometrically thick disk formalism, models with a Keplerian angular momentum distribution are infinitely thin and have infinite extension, while disks with non-Keplerian profiles have finite thickness and their radial extent depends on the specific angular momentum distribution.